hiouchiy/intel_ai_deploy_ovms_on_azure_vm/README.md

-# How to automatically deploy OpenVINO™　Model Server on Azure VM
+# How to deploy OpenVINO™ Model Server automatically onto Azure VM for OVaaS

+This instruction shows how to launch Azure VM and deploy OpenVINO™ Model Server and specific model (IR format) together from Azure CLI.
+With this instructions and scripts, We can newly deploy and delete Azure VM and Model server at the timing whenever we want.

 ## Setup enviroment
 ```Bash